Scrapeman

 • Client ID and Client Secret

 Scrapeman fetches the token automatically before sending the request.
-Tokens are cached until they expire, then refreshed in the background.
-Concurrent requests share one in-flight token fetch — no hammering the token endpoint.
+Tokens are cached until expiry and refreshed proactively 30 seconds before they run out.
+Concurrent requests share one in-flight token fetch.

 AWS Signature v4